Cryptocurrency: Transaction fees

-Transaction fees for cryptocurrency depend mainly on the supply of network capacity at the time, versus the demand from the currency holder for a faster transaction.
-The currency holder can choose a specific transaction fee, while network entities process transactions in order of highest offered fee to lowest.
-Cryptocurrency exchanges can simplify the process for currency holders by offering priority alternatives and thereby determine which fee will likely cause the transaction to be processed in the requested time.
+Transaction fees (sometimes also referred to as miner fees or gas fees) for cryptocurrency depend mainly on the supply of network capacity at the time, versus the demand from the currency holder for a faster transaction.
+The ability for the holder to be allowed to set the fee manually often depends on the wallet software used, and central exchanges for cryptocurrency (CEX) usually do not allow the customer to set a custom transaction fee for the transaction.
+Their wallet software, such as Coinbase Wallet, however, might support adjusting the fee.

+Select cryptocurrency exchanges have offered to let the user choose between different presets of transaction fee values during the currency conversion.
+One of those exchanges, namely LiteBit, previously headquartered in the Netherlands, was forced to cease all operations in August 2023, "due to market changes and regulatory pressure".

+The "recommended fee" suggested by the network will often depend on the time of day (due to depending on network load).

-For Ethereum, transaction fees differ by computational complexity, bandwidth use, and storage needs, while Bitcoin transaction fees differ by transaction size and whether the transaction uses SegWit.
-In February 2023, the median transaction fee for Ether corresponded to $2.2845, while for Bitcoin it corresponded to $0.659.
+For Ethereum, transaction fees differ by computational complexity, bandwidth use, and storage needs, while bitcoin transaction fees differ by transaction size and whether the transaction uses SegWit.
+In February 2023, the median transaction fee for Ether corresponded to $2.2845, while for bitcoin it corresponded to $0.659.

-Some cryptocurrencies have no transaction fees, and instead rely on client-side proof-of-work as the transaction prioritization and anti-spam mechanism.
+Some cryptocurrencies have no transaction fees, the most well-known example being Nano (XNO), and instead rely on client-side proof-of-work as the transaction prioritization and anti-spam mechanism.

 Exchanges

 Cryptocurrency exchanges allow customers to trade cryptocurrencies for other assets, such as conventional fiat money, or to trade between different digital currencies.

 Crypto marketplaces do not guarantee that an investor is completing a purchase or trade at the optimal price.
-As a result, as of 2020 it was possible to arbitrage to find the difference in price across several markets.
+As a result, as of 2020, it was possible to arbitrage to find the difference in price across several markets.

 Atomic swaps

-Atomic swaps are a mechanism where one cryptocurrency can be exchanged directly for another cryptocurrency, without the need for a trusted third party such as an exchange.
+Atomic swaps are a mechanism where one cryptocurrency can be exchanged directly for another cryptocurrency without the need for a trusted third party, such as an exchange.

 ATMs

-Jordan Kelley, founder of Robocoin, launched the first Bitcoin ATM in the United States on 20 February 2014.
-The kiosk installed in Austin, Texas, is similar to bank ATMs but has scanners to read government-issued identification such as a driver's license or a passport to confirm users' identities.
+Jordan Kelley, founder of Robocoin, launched the first bitcoin ATM in the United States in February 2014.
+The kiosk installed in Austin, Texas, is similar to bank ATMs but has scanners to read government-issued identification such as a driver's license, or a passport to confirm users' identities.